klclee/epsomjs/README.md

-crystal
+epsom
 =======

-The aim of crystal is to provide a clear way to kick start your nodejs/expressjs project.
+The aim of epsomjs is to provide a clear way to kick start your nodejs/expressjs project.
 The ultimate aim is provide a way to work with expressjs using coffeescript as your main langauge, emberjs as your view MVC and mongodb as your store.

 ## releases: